ebadi/autonomous_platform/High_Level_Control_Computer/README.md

 ## High-Level Control Hardware Requirements <a name="High-Level-Control-Hardware-Requirements"></a>

 To run the high-level control software it is preferable to run it on Linux.
 (Tested on Ubuntu 22.04).
-The processor should of x86 type.
+The processor should be of x86 type.
 It is preferable to have a dedicated graphics card if one has to run a lot of digital twin simulations.

 See physics simulator Gazebo Simulator hardware requirements [here.](https://se.mathworks.com/help/robotics/ug/gazebo-simulation-requirements.html)

 To run high-level control on windows the docker graphics passthrough methodology needs to be modified.
 Currently it has only been setup for Linux.
-There will also be a greater performance loss when running a linux based docker container on windows compared to linux.
+There will also be a greater performance loss when running a Linux based docker container on windows compared to Linux.

 The high level software is the highest level software layer, it is supposed to be hardware agnostic.
-It should not care what specific hardware is implemented on the physical autonomous platform.
+It should not care what specific hardware that is implemented on the physical autonomous platform.

 The high level control software is supposed to tell the autonomous platform WHAT to do, whilst the low level control software is supposed to tell the platform HOW it should do it.
 This means that the algorithms developed / used in high level control software can be transferred to any physical platform as long as there exists an interface for it.